Les Archives du spectacle

 Les Archives du spectacle – The Performing Arts Archive – is an online French database covering live performance (theatre, dance, opera, puppetry, etc.).
 It was created in 2007.

+Goals

 The site is designed to provide free information about plays, actors, actresses, directors, playwrights and other people and companies involved in the development of a show, a play, a musical or an opera in a French-speaking country (France, Switzerland, Belgium, Luxembourg, Canada).
 Details are given of major revivals as well as new works.
 Foreign shows performed in France are sometimes covered.
 The site offers no judgments on the quality of the shows it covers.